1 hot tip to avoid burnout in IT Recruitment – career path for IT recruiters

 Why is this good for you?
 This allows you to cut the distance between you and the candidate.
 So you can relax a bit more (while writing the first message or during an interview).
 And to start a relationship from a different perspective, with a more human touch.

 The candidate feels better that way.
-You feel better that way.
+Games Recruiter feels better that way.

 You also have a better chance of getting a reply and not being treated as one of the million other famous annoying recruiters’ that messages are stuck in the inbox without being noticed.